Introduction to Installing R

 Step 20: R console like below will appear and the R program will get started.

 1. The R commands have to be written into the console for carrying out different analyses.
-Blue is the example of an R prompt.
-The commands are submitted on pressing the enter key.
+Blue is an example of an R prompt.
+The commands are submitted by pressing the enter key.

 2. After starting up R, commands can be submitted into the console and the results will be calculated immediately.
 Below are a few examples: